hemantsingh443/persona/README.md

 - **Local LLM** (llama.cpp) runs on the host, answers client prompts
 - **Rust WASM plugin (experimental)** for file operations
 - **QR code** for easy client connection
+- **Persistent cryptographic identity** for each host and client (Ed25519 keypair, used as PeerJS ID)
+- **Per-host identity storage** for clients (each client gets a unique identity per host link)

+---

+## Identity-Based Connection System

+- **Each host and client generates a persistent Ed25519 keypair** (using the Web Crypto API or a JS fallback library).
+- **PeerJS IDs are derived from the public key** (the `x` property of the JWK), ensuring stable, cryptographically unique identities.
+- **Clients store their identity per host**: when you connect to a new host, a new identity is generated and stored in your browser's localStorage under a key like `persona-identity-<hostId>`.
+- **This enables persistent, secure, and collision-free P2P connections** across reloads and devices.

+### Mobile Browser Requirements
+- **Ed25519 key generation via Web Crypto API** is required for identity.
+As of mid-2024, this is only supported in the latest desktop browsers and will be available in Chrome for Android 138+ (June 2025).
+Most mobile browsers (including iOS Safari) do NOT support Ed25519 yet.
+- **If your mobile browser does not support Ed25519**, you will see an error and cannot connect as a client.
+Use a desktop browser or check for updates to your mobile browser.
+- **HTTPS is required** for all connections (including WebSockets).
+You must run both the SvelteKit app and PeerJS server with SSL certificates (see below).
+- **If using self-signed certificates (e.g., mkcert), you must trust the CA on your mobile device** for connections to work.

 ---